wesleycamargo/azure-docs.pt-br/articles/azure-monitor/log-query/get-started-portal.md

 - Exportar e compartilhar consultas

-## <a name="meet-the-log-analytics-page"></a>Atender a página do Log Analytics
+## <a name="meet-log-analytics"></a>Conheça a análise do log
-Página do Log Analytics é uma ferramenta da web usada para gravar e executar consultas do Log Analytics do Azure.
-Abra-o, selecionando **Logs (versão prévia)** no menu do Log Analytics.
+A análise do log é uma ferramenta Web usada para escrever e executar consultas de log do Azure Monitor.
+Abra-a selecionando **Logs** no menu do Azure Monitor.
 Ele começa com uma nova consulta em branco.

 ![Página inicial](media/get-started-portal/homepage.png)